Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/entry.md

 ### Redirects {#redirects}

-Hurl runner doesn't follow redirection.
+By default, Hurl doesn't follow redirection.
 To effectively run a redirection, entries should describe each step of the redirection, allowing insertion of asserts in each response.

 ```hurl